 Seeking money to launch or grow a business or startup can be an exercise fraught with pitfalls and frustrations.
 That’s true no matter what source you are seeking money from, including friends, family, angel investors, venture capitalists, or partners.

-Many first-time entrepreneurs approach this process with great optimism and belief in their business ideas, only to fall flat on their face.
+Many first-time entrepreneurs approach this process with great optimism and belief in their business ideas, only to fall flat on their faces.
 Reasons for that failure vary, but the fault often lies with entrepreneurs and founders themselves.
-Many of them simply haven’t spent enough time studying up on how to approach investors, including what to do and what not to do.
+Many of them simply haven’t spent enough time studying how to approach investors, including what to do and what not to do.

 Entrepreneurs who made early mistakes but went on to successfully launch and grow businesses point to these classic investor mistakes that can torpedo even the best business plans:

 Making it all about the money: When approaching investors, you’re not just pitching an “investable” idea and plan.
 You’re also pitching yourself personally – and your team.
 Building a true relationship with an investor goes beyond the idea and potential ROI.
 So it’s important to also focus on selling yourself as someone the investor should be willing to believe in.